linnarsson-lab/loom-viewer/README.md

 Run `build`

 This will create a new folder `release`.
-Run `release/loom filename.loom` to start the loom server.
+Run `release/loom` to start the loom server (or `release/loom debug` to run in debug mode).

-**Note:** By default, React runs in development mode, which has some performance issues (noticeable in Landscape view).
-To run in production mode, issue the following command before building Loom:
+**Note:** By default, React is built in production mode, with less informative error messages (but good performance).
+To build in debug mode, edit the build script before building Loom and remove the following line:

 ```
 export NODE_ENV=production